• Skip to main content

 Jun-Aug- Weekends on the Rio – An extension of Sundays at Six, visit Cole Park before the music starts to enjoy free yoga sessions, running clinics, or paddle boarding.

 Aug – Beat the Heat BBQ – A two-day event that draws BBQ teams from all around to compete for $15k in cash prizes.
-Other activities include corn hole, a kid’s challenge, and tastings for the community.
+Other activities include a corn hole, a kid’s challenge, and tastings for the community.

 Read about the top events in Alamosa.